Dance-Marathon/MissionDM/README.md

 In the application root folder (the one with `src/`), you will need to move the `pkg'/` and `bin/` folders from the above Box link.
 You will then have to move the `code.github.com/` and `github.com/` dirs into the `src/` folder.

-Once these are in place, you will need to make sure that the `src/app/webapp/js` folder has a `config.js` file, and the `src/app/missiondm_server` folder has a `config.json` file.
-The variables in these files are important as they contain the keys for the APIs that we are using. __Do not upload these files to github as they are secret.__
+Once these are in place, you will need to make sure that the `src/app/webapp/js` folder has a `config.js` file.
+The variables in this file are important as they contain the keys for the APIs that we are using. __Do not upload this file to github as it is secret.__

+You will also need to make sure that the `src/app/missiondm_server` folder has a `config.json` file.

+There are included templates for both of these files, minus the keys of course.

 ## Running MissionDM